Restoration of Forest and Biodiversity and Generation of Sustainable Income from Communities

 Empowerment of Women: this project gives women equal opportunity to employment, access to agricultural inputs and forest products, agroforestry business, participation in community meetings and benefits from carbon credits.
 We ensure at least 40% of employment and project participation to women.

-Our Target (Moatize district only): 46,671 ha.
+Our Target: 46,671 ha.
 Estimated GHG emission reduction: 83,472 t CO2 annually

 from forest products such as honey, fresh fruits, cashew nuts, coffee, nature-based fertilizer and pesticide, juice, and sharing carbon credits with communities